uninstallio/ios-sdk/README.md

 ```
 wget https://github.com/alokmishra/notiphi-iphone-sdk/archive/master.zip
 ```
+Unzip the files (if downloaded as a zip).

-###Attaching the Notiphi Library
+###Attach the Uninstall Library to your project

 ####1.
 Add static library

-Unzip the files (if downloaded as a zip) and then add the files from **All Targets** in Builds directory to your project.
+Add the files from **All Targets** in Builds directory to your project.
 If you are unfamiliar with the process of adding external libraries to your project.

 a.
 Right click anywhere on the project navigator pane and select **Add Files to "Your project"** menu